Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 While it does have this limited monogramming capability, this is not an embroidery machine that you can use to load and stitch designs.
 If you’re looking for a sewing and embroidery machine, I’d recommend checking out my Brother SE600 review.
 For a little more money, you get a combination machine that allows you to import and stitch embroidery designs on up to a 4″x4″ embroidery hoop.

-How to Get Started on the Brother HC1850 Computerized Sewing and Quilting Machine?
+How to Get Started with the Brother HC1850

 Bilingual written and DVD instructions will allow you to get started using this machine almost immediately.
 I highly recommend reading the entire manual before beginning to sew if this is your first time.
 You’ll need to learn how to choose a stitch type, presser foot, needle size, and even thread type.
 I know that sounds complicated, but the instructions will help you out tremendously!